Skip to content

 Minor Version📜

 A minor version increment is required when there is a change in the integration of Big Bang with core or addon packages.
-As examples the following changes warrant a Minor version change:
+For example, the following changes warrant a Minor version change:

 • Change in the umbrella values.yaml (except for changes to package version keys)